outpaddling/Coding-Standards/README.md

 To achieve this primary goal, we need to make our software reliable and portable across as many hardware platforms as possible.
-Portability is a function of language selection, CPU efficiency, memory efficiency, etc.
+Portability is a function of language selection, CPU efficiency, memory efficiency, choice of features (POSIX vs extensions), etc.
 For basic system code (e.g. a string or math function), this could mean serving any platform from the smallest microcontroller to the largest HPC cluster.
-Other software will have a narrower range of feasible platforms, but should still be as broad as possible.
+Other software will have a narrower range of feasible platforms, but should still be as broadly usable as possible.

 ## Software in science